 Our practitioners have received special training through Memorial Sloan Kettering Cancer Center for treating oncology patients and work closely with the rest of your oncology team to ensure a treatment plan that works best for you.

 Massage Therapy and Cancer Treatment

-Q: Who will benefit?
+Q: Who will benefit from Integrative Oncology services?

 Q: Where are the treatments performed?

 A: Treatments are performed in a tranquil, private room at the Evanston Kellogg Cancer Center or the Glenview Park Center on a massage table or in a chair, depending on what is most appropriate for the patient.
 The Park Center is located in the Glen at 2400 Chestnut in Glenview.